HyungjunAn/toolbox/keep/res/en/daily.md

 Is this sentence phrased correctly, or does it sound awkward?

-~할 수 밖에 없었다
--> I had no choice but to ~
+I had no choice but to ~

-이 부분에서 확인할 수 있어
--> you can see it here
+You can see it here

-나는 니가 경험을 통해 더 배웠으면 좋겠어
--> I expect you to learn more through experience.
+I expect you to learn more through experience.

-내일은 안 돼 나 휴가야.
--> I can't tomorrow because I'm on vacation.
+I can't tomorrow because I'm on vacation.

 GOAT(Greatest Of All Time)

-나도 그러고 싶어
--> I wish I could
+I wish I could

-내가 곧 가져갈게
--> I will take it right away
+I will take it right away

 He is on the phone